778 · 817 · 0748

 What I do not do

 I do not diagnose medical conditions.
 I do not treat pathology directly.
 I do not make promises about outcomes — not because I lack confidence in the work, but because the evidence for osteopathic care, while solid in several areas, does not support that kind of certainty.
+Even simpler than that, I am not allowed to do so by BC laws.

 What I can say honestly: for the presentations I commonly see — chronic musculoskeletal pain, headache, pelvic and post-partum patterns, nervous system dysregulation, infant feeding and early developmental presentations — the work tends to help.
 Sometimes significantly.
 I will tell you before you invest more sessions if I think it is not serving you.